 For Year 2 students: Parents need to re-enroll and fill out new forms

-Attend retreats in Year 1 and Year 2
+Attend retreats in Year 1 and Year 2 (Year 2 students will have to attend 2 retreats during the course year)

 Each family must sell two booklets of raffle tickets